J. Lindsay Almond: Political career

 As World War II ended, Almond ran for Congress from Virginia's 6th congressional district.
 Elected to the United States House of Representatives, he served in the 79th and 80th Congresses.

 Almond resigned his Congressional seat in 1948, when he was elected Attorney General of Virginia.
-He argued the state's case for segregation of public schools before the United States Supreme Court in the case of Davis v.
+In 1950 he would help eight black students led by Irving Linwood Peddrew III integrate Virginia Polytechnic Institute.
+Nevertheless, Arnold would argue the state's case for segregation of public schools before the United States Supreme Court in the case of Davis v.
 County School Board of Prince Edward County, which was consolidated with Brown v.
 Board of Education.
 Virginia lost both in 1954 and 1955.

-Although not a favorite of United States Senator Harry F. Byrd, Almond had demonstrated loyalty to the Byrd Organization as well as the national ticket and racial segregation.
+Although not a favorite of United States Senator Harry F. Byrd, Almond had demonstrated loyalty to the Byrd Organization and racial segregation as well as to the national (Stevenson) ticket.
 Byrd had been offended by Almond's endorsement of Martin Hutchinson for the Federal Trade Commission and had refused to endorse Almond for governor in 1953 so Thomas B. Stanley was nominated and ultimately elected.
 By 1956, Byrd had announced the organization's policy of massive resistance, and as attorney-general, Almond had defended what became known as the Stanley Plan despite doubts about its constitutionality.
 In 1957, Almond resigned as attorney general (and Stanley appointed Kenneth Cartwright Patty to fill the rest of the term) and announced early for the Democratic nomination for governor.
 Almond refused Byrd's offer of a position on the Virginia Supreme Court conditioned upon his endorsing Byrd's preferred nominee, Garland Gray, firmly segregationist in allegiance.

 Gray then withdrew from the Democratic primary, and Almond easily won the Democratic nomination for Governor of Virginia.
 His Republican opponent, Theodore Roosevelt Dalton, would have allowed racial integration of the public schools pursuant to court orders.
 Almond offered segregationist rhetoric in most locations and won election as Virginia's governor a month after President Dwight Eisenhower sent troops to enforce a desegregation order in Little Rock, Arkansas, over the opposition of its governor, Orval Faubus.